Profiling Data Management

 Manual

-The manual command processes existing profile files without running benchmarks - it only uses pprof to organize data you already have:
+The manual command processes existing pprof files (.out or .prof) without running benchmarks - it uses pprof to convert them to text reports and organize the data:

 prof manual --tag "external-profiles" BenchmarkGenPool_cpu.out memory.out block.out